bradchristie/taminations-flutter/assets/c2/cross_concentric_concept.md

 # Cross-Concentric Concept

+From any appropriate formation (there must be a Center Four):
+The Center Four do
-From any appropriate formation (there must be a center 4): The center 4 do the call in their group and move to the outside, while the outsides work with each other and do the call as they move into the center.
+the call in their group and move to the outside, while the Outsides work with each other and do the call as they move into the center.
 The diagrams show who works with whom on a Cross-Concentric call: